FSMMF Platform: A tool dedicated to solid-state fermentation, bio-waste recovery, and biocontrol to reduce chemical inputs

 The project will run from September 1, 2025, to September 1, 2028.
 It is coordinated by the University of Montpellier and carried out within the QualiSud Joint Research Unit (UMR), under the scientific leadership of Caroline Strub, with Alexandre Colas de la Noue serving as technical lead.

-Major challenges for the agri-food sector, the recovery of bio-waste, and the reduction of chemical inputs
+Major Challenges for the Agri-Food Sector, the Recovery of Biowaste, and the Reduction of Chemical Inputs

 In this context, solid-state fermentation appears to be a particularly promising approach.
 It enables the development of innovative, efficient, and often more resource-efficient processes by utilizing microorganisms capable of converting solid substrates derived primarily from agricultural byproducts.
 It thus opens up significant opportunities, both for the creation of new fermented food products and for the production of molecules and solutions of agronomic or industrial interest.

-It should also help accelerate the utilization of agricultural byproducts and bio-waste by developing biological processing methods capable of converting these resources into useful, value-added products.
+It should also help accelerate the valorization of agricultural byproducts and bio-waste by developing biological processing methods capable of converting these resources into useful, value-added products.
 Finally, the platform will directly contribute to advancing knowledge and applications in the field of biocontrol, with a clear goal: to support alternative biological solutions and, ultimately, help reduce the use of chemical pesticides.

 Open to collaboration, the FSMMF platform will also support education by providing students and doctoral candidates with state-of-the-art equipment and advanced methodologies in process engineering and bioprocessing.
-Finally, it will strengthen the links between laboratories, technology platforms, and socio-economic partners to foster the development of innovations that can be rapidly implemented in the field.
+Finally, it will strengthen the links between laboratories, technology platforms, and socio-economic partners to foster the development of innovations that can be rapidly applied in the field.

-Practical information:
+Practical Information:

 • More information about the call for proposals: here